• Skip to primary navigation

 • 2 tablespoons cornstarch

-• 2 cups freshly shredded sharp cheddar cheese
+• 8 ounces freshly shredded sharp cheddar cheese

 Instructions

 • In a slow cooker, add onion, broccoli florets, carrots, chicken broth, salt, pepper, paprika, and thyme.
 Stir to combine.
-Add chicken breasts in a single layer on top.
+Nestle chicken breasts into the veggies in a single layer on top.

-• Cover and cook on low for 4 to 5 hours, or until chicken is cooked through.
-Cooking time will depend on thickness of chicken beasts.
+• Cover and cook on low for 4 to 5 hours, or until chicken is cooked through to 165 degrees Fahrenheit (I highly recommend using a meat thermometer to test for doneness).
+Cooking time depends on thickness of chicken beasts.

 • Remove chicken breasts, shred with a fork, then return chicken to slow cooker.

-• Cover and cook for an additional 30 minutes on low before serving.
+• Cover and cook for an additional 30 minutes on low, stirring occasionally to help melt cheese, before serving.

 Equipment Recommendations